 - It’s hard to brand and make it look professional

-At Limeslade this is our chosen platform for the series of #ConstructionCast events we’ve been running for the past ten weeks.
+At Limeslade this was initially our chosen platform for the series of #ConstructionCast events.
 So obviously we quite like it, but why?

 - You can fully personalise and brand signup and waiting rooms.